Crane-Qin/my-SDC-learning/P13-Advanced-Lane-Finding-submit/readme.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-In order to transform the undistorted image to a "birds eye view" of the road, I investigated a typical picture,manually visualize the locations of the lane lines, and set the source--`src` and destination points--`dst`.
+In order to transform the undistorted image to a "birds eye view" of the road, I investigated a typical picture, manually visualize the locations of the lane lines, and set the source--`src` and destination points--`dst`.
 Then I applied `cv2.getPerspectiveTransform` and `cv2.warpPerspective` to get the warped image.

 ![alt text][image4]